 Requirements for Application

-- Ph.D. or equivalent degree in the humanities, history, or associated discipline from a recognized institution of higher learning.
-When a candidate has completed all of the requirements for a degree, but the degree has not yet been formally conferred, the candidate may present evidence of completion of the degree, together with a statement of the date on which the degree is to be conferred.
+- Ph.D. or equivalent degree by the start date of the appointment in the humanities, history, or associated discipline from a recognized institution of higher learning.
+Proof of degree is not required at the time of application.
+Accepted applicants will be required to present evidence of completion of the degree, together with a statement of the date on which the degree will be or was conferred.
 If the degree is not conferred by the projected date, the postdoctoral appointment shall be terminated.

 - Curriculum vitae.

 Administrative questions about the application process should be emailed to the Director of the DHLab, Peter Leonard.

 - Quality of the research proposal and the intellectual significance for the applicant's field of scholarship

 - Demonstrated experience with and interest in digital humanities projects, methods, approaches, theories, and/or methodologies